Zacsluss/particle_physics_simulator/README.md

 ## 🧠 The Technical Challenge

-**Achieving smooth performance with 1,000 interacting particles.** The naive approach—checking every particle against every other particle—requires 1,000,000 comparisons per frame, which crashes at 15 FPS.
+**Achieving smooth performance with 1,000 interacting particles.** The naive approach is checking every particle against every other particle which requires a whopping 1,000,000 comparisons per frame!
+This crashes at ~15 FPS.

 **The solution: Spatial grid partitioning reduces collision detection from O(n²) to O(n), achieving 100x performance improvement and maintaining 60 FPS.**